 - Information about the author.
 Instagram basically attempts to gauge whether viewers will be interested in your content.
 This is where all of the factors above come together.

-The popularity of Reels speaks for itself.
+The popularity of Reels is clear.
 Accounts of all shapes and sizes should be engaging with other Reels.
 Doing so increases your likelihood of getting served to your target audience.

 Remember what we said about 20% of all activity being related to Reels content?
 The format is the place to be for discovery and boosting brand awareness.

 The takeaway?
-For Reels, getting served to people is primarily based on your activity and engagement.
-This includes activity on Reels, specifically.
-For In-Feed Posts, relevance starts with the so-called “information” of your profile and post.
+Both algorithms prioritize activity first.
+However, Reels are served primarily based on engagement.
+For In-Feed Posts, relevance favors “information” about your profile and post.

 Are Reels Better Than Posts?
-Let’s Look at the Data!
+What the Data Says

-Of course, Instagram will only go so far as to explain how their algorithm works.
+Of course, Instagram will only go so far as to explain how its algorithm works.

-And so the battle of Reels vs Posts has driven marketing experts and creators alike to do their own homework.
+And so the battle of Reels vs Posts has driven many marketing experts to do their own homework.

 Below are a few recent studies, surveys and stories to shed light on the debate.

-Carousels Are Technically the Most Engaging Type of Content for Brands
+Reels Are Technically the Most Engaging Type of IG Content

-This data mirrors a popular report by Social Insider that found Carousels had an average 1.95% engagement rate per post.
-Compare this to 1.74% for photos and 1.45% for videos.
+This data mirrors a popular report by Social Insider that found Reels have an average 20.59% engagement rate per post, far exceeding other types of media like photos and Carousels.

 Short-Form Video is In-Demand (But Images Aren’t Far Behind)

-So, is it better to post a Reel or In-Feed Video on Instagram?
+So, is it better to post Instagram Reels or In-Feed photos?

-Between TikTok and Instagram Reels, it’s no secret that short-form video is taking over social media.
+Between TikTok and Reels, it’s no secret that short-form video is taking over social media.

 Source: Sprout Social

-Thing is, images are just behind short-form video (61% vs 66%).
+Thing is, images are just behind short-form video (61% vs 66%) in the report above.
 Perhaps what’s more notable is the fact that long-form video posts lag far behind at 24%.

-This data doesn’t highlight a distinct advantage of Reels or Feed Posts, though.
-Instead, this is yet another example of why it pays to have a content strategy that takes advantage of multiple formats.
+This data doesn’t highlight as distinct of an advantage of Reels or Feed Posts, though.
+Instead, this is yet another example of why your content strategy should incorporate multiple formats.